dayan3847/bayes_estimator/README.md

 It has been demonstrated using the method of mathematical induction.
 We have shown that if the formulas are equivalent for _n = k_, then they are also equivalent for _n = k + 1_.
-Since we have already shown that they are equivalent for _n = 1_ (base step), we can conclude that the iterative and recursive formulas for calculating $\mu$ are equivalent for any value of $n$, therefore, they are equally valid.
+Since we have already shown that they are equivalent for _n = 1_ (base step), we can conclude that the iterative and recursive formulas for calculating $\mu$ are equivalent for any value of n, therefore, they are equally valid.

 # Practice 3: Expected Value and Conditional Probability